-- The practice was clean and well maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
+- The practice was clean and well maintained. - The practice had infection control procedures which reflected published guidance.

+- Staff knew how to deal with medical emergencies.
 Appropriate medicines and life-saving equipment were available.

-- The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
+However on the day of our inspection there was no paediatric oxygen mask and the adult oxygen mask needed replacing.
+These were both ordered on the day of our inspection. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
 Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently.

-There were areas where the provider could make improvements and should:
+There were areas where the provider could make improvements.
+They should:

-Review the practice's protocols for the use of rubber dam for root canal treatment taking into account guidelines issued by the British Endodontic Society.
+- Review monitoring processes and protocols to ensure effective monitoring of incident procedures, medicine fridge temperatures, and dental material expiry date procedures. - Review the practice's protocols for the use of rubber dam for root canal treatment taking into account guidelines issued by the British Endodontic Society.